corei5/JEPA-KG/README.md

 <|predictor_1|> ... <|predictor_8|>
 ```

-During training these tokens learn to encode enterprise state transitions in latent space.
-At inference they act as a "simulation buffer" between observed state and predicted outcome.
+During training, these tokens learn to encode enterprise state transitions in latent space.
+In inference, they act as a "simulation buffer" between the observed state and the predicted outcome.

 ### Modality Tokens